The Business Voice of the North Highlands

 As a Chamber member you will enjoy a range of exclusive business to business deals and benefits, including:

 - Invitations to business events and business networking opportunities

 - Free Chamber legal services including legal cover and 24/7 legal advice line

 - Free Chamber Human Resource (HR) services, including professional HR documents and 24/7 HR helpline

 - Caithness Connect – exclusive local discount offers for members on an array of products and services provided by other member businesses

 See membership benefits for detail of all benefits available

-Ahead of the 2020 AGM, we produced an Annual Review document.
-You can see what we’ve been working on over the last year here:
+Ahead of our AGMs, we produce Annual Review documents.
+You can see what we’ve been working on here: